KINNAIRD CHURCH OF GOD COVID-19 SAFETY PLAN

 1. Most importantly – Stay home if you are sick.
 Call us – we would love to pray with you for healing.
 Please review the COVID-19 Entry check before attending the service.

-5. No handshakes, smooches or hugs.
+3. No handshakes, smooches or hugs (unless both parties are fully vaccinated and consensual).
 Smiles, air-hugs and waves are welcomed!

 HOW COVID-19 IS TRANSMITTED

 COVID-19 is thought to be spread in a few different ways.
 The primary way is through droplets created when a person coughs or sneezes.
 It can also spread if you touch a contaminated surface and then touch your face.
 The closer your physical proximity to people and the greater the amount of time spent with them, along with the more people you are exposed to – increases the risk of possible transmission.

 Getting vaccinated is a way to prevent the spread of COVID-19 and to ultimately end the pandemic.
 Vaccines work by injecting an inactivated part of the virus in to your body so your immune system can learn to fight it off.
 This inactivated part of the virus is non-disease causing part that provides the virus with means of entering your body’s cells.
 Your immune cells will learn to recognise this means of entry and will learn to fight it off if you ever come across the real COVID-19 virus.
 If you are interested in being vaccinated please visit this website: GetVaccinatedBC.ca

 • We realize that not everyone is comfortable or able, due to health concerns, to attend in-person services.
 We lovingly and respectfully encourage you to make the choices that are right for you and your family!
 Our messages will continue to be available via live stream and archived on our website as well as on our YouTube channel: Kinnaird Church of God KCOG.
 We trust that they will be a source of encouragement and connection to our church family in these challenging times.